torinkwok/Cocoa-Doc-Translation/Toolbar Programming Topics for Cocoa.docset/Adding and Removing Toolbar Items.md

 An NSToolbar delegate can optionally be notified when toolbar items have been added or removed from the toolbar.

 The optional delegate method *toolbarWillAddItem:* provides notification that a toolbar item is about to be added to the toolbar.
-The identifier for the toolbar item is contained in the notification's userInfo dictionary under the key @"item".
+The identifier for the toolbar item is contained in the notification's userInfo dictionary under the key `@"item"`.
 The typical use for this method is to set the target for a standard toolbar item, such as Print, and perhaps to alter other attributes of the item, such as its tool tip.

 The example code in Listing 5 sets the target and action for the standard toolbar Print item when the delegate is notified that the item will be added to the toolbar.